 Painting and decorating trade secrets – equipment

+Painting and decorating trade secrets number one!
 A good workman should never blame his tools, but there is no denying that reliable decorating tools and equipment are the key to high quality workmanship.
 However, if you want to offer the best service, standard decorating kit isn’t enough.
 Smart trade practice is needed to take a decorator’s service to the next level.
-These are some of my best decorating trade secrets!
+These are some of my best decorating trade secrets

 The main advantage of this system is the ease of cleaning up.
 It is so easy to sweep up or vacuum paper, and paint spills are stress-free.
 Compare that to the nightmare of cotton sheets, shaking them out, keeping them dust free, washing them.
 And paper on the floor removes the danger of tripping over – something we have all done.

 Apart from basic scrapers and a caulk gun, the most important tool I use is related to sanding.
 I rub down walls and woodwork with a Mirka dust extraction sanding kit attached to a Henry vacuum cleaner.
 The Mirka perforated sanding block reduces the dust in the air by about 90%, which is a huge improvement on the old-fashioned way of working in clouds of dust, sweeping up, masks and hours and hours wasted on cleaning up.
-I have used Festools and Feintools but for the type of decorating work I do, this is the lowest tech most highly effective and flexible solution.
+I have a Mirka CEROS sander, and I have used Festools and Feins tools but for most types of decorating work, this is the lowest tech yet highly effective and flexible (90%) dust-free sanding solution.

 Even better, because most traditional paint work is towards the lighter end of the colour spectrum, I can usually change colours simply by brushing off excess paint and working in the new colour on a few feet of lining paper.
 Consequently, I only use about 1 pint of white spirit every 6 months, which is good news for the environment, the homeowner and me.